The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 - KSM-66 vs Sensoril — which is better?

 - Both are premium, clinically studied ashwagandha extracts — the better choice depends on your goals.
-KSM-66 (root-only, 5% withanolides) has the most extensive research base with 24+ human trials, and is preferred for athletic performance, testosterone support, and broad-spectrum stress relief at 300-600mg daily.
+KSM-66 (root-only, 5% withanolides) has been studied for athletic performance and broad-spectrum stress relief at 300-600mg daily.
 Sensoril (root and leaf, 10% withanolides) delivers higher withanolide concentration per milligram and may be better positioned for cognitive focus and calming effects at a lower 125-250mg dose.
 FormulaForge scores KSM-66 at 83/100 and Sensoril at 79/100 on our bioavailability scale.
 Consult your healthcare provider before starting any new supplement regimen.

 - Does your ashwagandha have 0.5% or 35% withanolides — and why that gap matters more than brand?